cbeo/time-well-spent/README.md

-Super duper double alpha none-release version of a task tracker for emacs.
+Super duper double alpha non-release use-at-your-own-risk version of a task tracker for emacs.

 Categorize goals, track time spent on them, generate reports by category.